PokeAlert/PokeAlert/README.md

 ## Create a fixed area

-1) Activate the feature in the Settings ("use multi scan")

-2) Long press on the map.
-A dialog appear that will ask you select which account will be scanning this area
+1) Press Lock icon and select number of accounts you want to scan with

-3) Press Ok, and you will see a blue circle on the map
+2) Press Ok, and you will see a blue circle on the map

-4) Long press on the map to create a new area.
+3) Long press on the map to create a new area.
 A dialog appear that will ask you to select which account will be scanning this area

 ## Edit a fixed area

-1) Click ONCE on a blue circle
+1) Click ONCE on a gray area

 2) Check or uncheck the accounts of your choice and press OK